-The Menil Collection Library is open by appointment to qualified scholars and researchers, as well as members of the Friends of the Library Affinity Group and museum members at and above the Patron level.
+The Menil Collection Library is open by appointment to qualified scholars and researchers.

 Qualified researchers include graduate students, university and college faculty, museum professionals, professional artists and designers, art historians, arts professionals, and arts writers.

 Researchers are encouraged to consult the Library Catalogue before scheduling an appointment.

 Looking for basic research regarding works in or the history of the Menil Collection?
 You can start at local university and public libraries: look for these resources.

 The Menil Collection: A Selection from the Paleolithic to the Modern Era

 Ten Centuries that Shaped the West: Greek and Roman Art in Texas Collections, by Herbert Hoffmann

 Imprinting the Divine: Byzantine and Russian Icons from The Menil Collection, edited by Annemarie Weyl Carr

 A Byzantine Masterpiece Recovered: The Thirteenth-Century Murals of Lysi, Cyprus, by Annemarie Weyl Carr and Laurence J. Morrocco

 The Menil Collection: Art Spaces, by Clare Elliott, with Miranda Lash